 A frame for Schedoni

 We were recently asked to do some minor restorations to a frame for this painting by Bartolomeo Schedoni (1578-1615).
-The frame is from the 19th Century, not contemporary with the painting but of exceptional quality.
-I think that the frame is Roman? from about 1780/1800.
+The frame is from the 19th century, not contemporary with the painting but of exceptional quality, Roman, from about 1780/1800.

 All the ornament is carved and perfectly gilded.
-Particular care has been taken in the gilding and the contrast between flat and burnished areas – just look at the shell-like leaf on the burnished background below!Some two complete rows of ornament was missing — you can see the ‘shadow’ of something that was there in the photo above.
+Particular care has been taken in the gilding and the contrast between flat and burnished areas — as evidenced in the shell-like leaf on the burnished background below.Some two complete rows of ornament was missing — you can see the ‘shadow’ of something that was there in the photo above.
 We decided not to replace this.
-It is still overall a very handsome frame and whoever made it in whatever workshop were very skilled.
+Overall,

 Bringing back to life a 17C French frame.